Roads – 4. Construction phase

 Obstruction of the highway

-Streetworks, roadworks, skips, scaffolds, hoardings, advertising boards and building materials that block the pavement are all considered to be causing an obstruction to highway users.
+Streetworks, roadworks, skips, scaffolds, hoardings, advertising boards and building materials or vehicles/equipment that block the pavement are all considered to be causing an obstruction to highway users.
 It is an offence to obstruct the free passage of the highway (Section 137 Highways Act 1980).

 The developer shall comply with the recommendations of the DfT’s Safety At Street Works And Road Works.
 When alternative one-way (shuttle) working of traffic is required the developer shall provide and maintain approved traffic control light signals and such additional traffic signs as may be required by the proper officer.
 The signs shall be retro-reflective, adequately illuminated by night in a manner approved by the proper officer, and kept clean and legible at all times.
 The developer shall reposition, cover or remove signs as required during the progress of the works.
 A minimum carriageway width of three metres shall be maintained by the developer at all times.